 Such is the very radical program that addresses international trade problems at their origin, by affecting appropriate change on the internal economic structure first.
 And though it is laughed to scorn by the “hysterical optimists” of materialistic progress, a fair reading of history and human nature reveals that they are the utopians, the obscurantists, the day-dreamers who think the present path can be pursued endlessly and beneficently.
 Hard-headed reasoning points in a very different direction, as outlined above.
 And so far as mercantilism is concerned, even of a conservative kind, Roepke’s conclusion of the matter five decades ago is still correct: “Either we will have to be prepared for the nations unleashing…a terrible perpetual war for political domination of the entire globe; or, the barriers erected by short-sighted egoism will have to be torn down again.
 It can only be the one or the other: an unending scuffle for the greatest possible expansion of the closed territories, or return to the ridiculed principles of a liberal world economy…” Amen to that.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay appeared in The Legacy of Wilhelm Roepke: Essays in Political Economy by Ralph Ancil.
 Republished with gracious permission from Wilhelm Roepke Institute, which holds the copyright of this essay.